Mobile unit HAM Project Core LNGas in the Port of Vigo

 The presentation brought together in the Port of Vigo the Conselleira do Mar, Rosa Quintana; the President of the Port Authority of Vigo, Enrique César López Veiga; the Director of the office of Vapores Suardiaz -signatory agent of the Suardiaz Group-, Romina Fernández; the Director of the Department of Energy and Planning of the Enerxético Institute of Galicia (INEGA), Emeritus Freire; the head of the Infrastructure Technology Department of State Ports, José Damián Maldonado; and the Managing Director of Enagás Emprende and project coordinator, Fernando Impuesto; among others.

 Albert Casasin, on behalf of the Engineering Department of Grupo HAM, was in charge of explaining to the attendees the basic characteristics of the container, as well as its operation.
-The start-up of this mobile unit will allow a reduction of up to 85% in the levels of nitrogen oxides, as well as eliminating all sulfur particles and oxides.
+The start-up of this mobile unit will allow a reduction of up to 85% in the levels of nitrous oxides, as well as eliminating all sulfur particles and oxides.

 The Core LNGas hive project, put into operation, last year, a mobile unit to supply gas in the Port of Barcelona to an electric generator, to feed the moored ships.
 The project will continue in the following months in the port of Tenerife with the presence of HAM.